Life As a Tailor, Dressmaker, or Custom Sewer

 - Top Collar Baster

 There were about 44,300 jobs for Tailor, Dressmaker, or Custom Sewer in 2016 (in the United States).
 There is little to no growth in job opportunities for Tailor, Dressmaker, or Custom Sewer.
-There will be an estimated 4,800 positions for Tailor, Dressmaker, or Custom Sewer per year.
+The BLS estimates 4,800 yearly job openings in this field.

 The states with the most job growth for Tailor, Dressmaker, or Custom Sewer are Oregon, Washington, and Nevada.
 Watch out if you plan on working in Alaska, Wyoming, or Delaware.
 These states have the worst job growth for this type of profession.